 Many died.
 The hardest hit were those in hospitals as care providers struggled to meet care needs without the assistance that technology had provided.
 Next were those dependent on pharmaceuticals for daily quality of life care, as the pharmaceutical companies struggled to meet demand without the computers and automation that had carried so much of their output.

 The first indicator of change had happened quite by accident.
-A nurse was on her rounds in the $_City hospital, preparing to do a blood draw on a patient with diabetes for a glucose test, and looked to the electronic monitor that was still lying on the bedside table from before the computer crash.
+A nurse was on her rounds in Ochsner Medical Center in New Orleans, preparing to do a blood draw on a patient with diabetes for a glucose test, and looked to the electronic monitor that was still lying on the bedside table from before the computer crash.
 Things had been so chaotic trying to minimize the loss of life as much as possible, no one had the time to clear away all the old equipment that no longer worked.
-As she was about to look away from the device and get to the task at hand, she swore she saw the screen come to life—almost as if it was lighting up even though that model didn’t have a backlight.
+As she was about to look away from the device and get to the task at hand, she swore she saw the screen come to life—almost as if it was lighting up even though that model didn’t have a back light.
 She reached for it, curious, and it chirped at her happily.
 Almost like a bird or animal pleased to be given attention by its owner.

 Soon after the glucose monitor incident at Ochsner, reports of similar happenings started to travel around the globe.
 The electronics only worked for certain people, and with time some people with more patience could learn from those who had the natural spark how to bring the devices to life.
 As word traveled across what communication networks had been cobbled together in the wake of the computer crash, classes were organized where those with the natural talents worked together with people with backgrounds in education in order to teach others.
 The new technological elite were forged from this.